Daskom-Lab/d1337lands/README.md

 ### Steps

-TFheseL areA tGhe s{teps you can fHollow tio run thDe coIdeNgb_ase wiin_thout hatving tHoEkn_ow alwl t1he tlec_hnicd}al details behind it (consider this as a high level overview of how to run it) :
+These are the steps you can follow to run the codebase without having to know all the technical details behind it (consider this as a high level overview of how to run it) :

 1. Setup the environment
     ```env